Contract Administration and Site InspectionDan Lethbridge2021-03-19T13:36:09+00:00

 In a word; No.

-Contract administration and project management are too very different animals.
-As we’ve explained, contract administration essentially ensures that the work is carried out in accordance with the contract, the contractor is paid for work they have done and that you confirm decisions in a timely manner.
-Project Managers are responsible for the actual co-ordination of the teams on site, and that the work progresses as expected.
-You can appoint a specialist project manager if you wish, but most traditional building contracts assume that the main contractor will take on this role.
-After all, they have agreed to deliver your project for a certain amount of money in a certain amount of weeks so it’s in their interest to make sure that the works progress as expected.
+Contract administration and project management are too vastly different animals.
+As we’ve explained, contract administration ensures that the work is carried out in accordance with the contract, the contractor is paid for work they have done and that you confirm decisions in a timely manner.
+Project Managers are responsible for the actual co-ordination of the teams on site, and to ensure that the work progresses as expected.
+You can appoint a specialist project manager if you wish, but most traditional building contracts assume that the Main Contractor will take on this role.
+They have agreed to deliver your project for a certain amount of money in a certain number of weeks so it’s in their interest to make sure that the works progress as expected.

 What about a QS?

-Once a project reaches a certain level of scale and complexity we would always recommend that you appoint a Quantity Surveyor.
-Although the role of contract administrator includes processing claims for payment, this is not the same as having a specialist QS on the team.
+Once a project reaches a certain level of scale and complexity, we would always recommend that you appoint a Quantity Surveyor.
+Although the role of contract administrator includes processing claims for payment, this is different from having a specialist QS on the team.
 Not only will they have prepared an estimate or bill of quantities during the tender phase, but they are extremely important in making sure the build continues within budget.
 If you decide to appoint a QS, their roles on site will be balanced with our own.
-Some clients appoint the QS to assess the contractors claims for payment, but retain us as contract administrators.
-For larger projects, clients may choose to appoint the QS as contract administrator and we act purely in a design role.
+Some clients appoint the QS to assess the contractors claims for payment but retain us as contract administrators.
+For larger projects, clients may choose to appoint the QS as contract administrator, and we are retained to provide design and technical support.